Mbube (genre)

 Mbube is a form of South African vocal music, made famous by the South African group Ladysmith Black Mambazo.
-The word mbube means "lion" in Zulu.
-Traditionally performed a cappella, the members of the group are male although a few groups have a female singer.
+The word mbube means "Lion" in Zulu.
+Traditionally performed acappella, the members of the group are male, although a few groups have a female singer.
 In this form, groups of voices singing homophonically in rhythmic unison are employed to create intricate harmonies and textures.

 Background

 In Johannesburg, Solomon Linda, a man from Natal, created one of the most famous African songs, "Mbube", which eventually became its own genre.
 In 1933 Linda began singing with a group of friends called the Evening Birds.
-In 1939 they recorded a few tacks for Gallo Records when Linda improvised the first 15 notes of a song they called "Mbube".
+In 1939, they recorded a few tracks for Gallo Records when Linda improvised the first 15 notes of a song they called "Mbube".
 The success of this song led to the conception of a whole new genre, characterized by a loud and powerful cappella four part harmony, accompanied by dancing.
-The song was later made internationally famous, by The Weavers as "Wimoweh" in 1948 and then as "The Lion Sleeps Tonight" by the Tokens in 1961.
+The song was later made internationally famous, by The Weavers as "Wimoweh" in 1948 and then as "The Lion Sleeps Tonight" by The Tokens in 1961.
 Miriam Makeba's recording of "The Lion Sleeps Tonight" in the 1960s helped popularize the genre and establish the singing tradition.
-But it was Robert John’s rendition of "The Lion Sleeps Tonight" that is the most well-known, reaching #3 on the US charts, and selling more than one million copies for which he was awarded a gold disc by the Recording Industry Association of America.
+However, it was Robert John’s rendition of "The Lion Sleeps Tonight" that is the most well-known; the song reached #3 on the US charts, and selling more than one million copies for which he was awarded a gold disc by the Recording Industry Association of America.

-Associated with poor migrant workers, the origins of Mbube can be traced back to the 1920s in the Natal region when the area became heavily industrialized with coalmines and factories.
+Associated with poor migrant workers, the origins of Mbube can be traced back to the 1920s in the Natal region when the area became heavily industrialized with coal mines and factories.
 According to Joseph Shabalala (leader and founder of Ladysmith Black Mambazo), young South African Zulu men from nearby towns and villages began to flock to this area to find work, often in mines.
 These men brought with them their own cultures and, in order to preserve a sense of community, formed choirs.
 These male workers were often lodging in hostels where they created a weekend social life that revolved around singing and dancing.
 There were competitions where the best groups would showcase their talents and a winner would be awarded not with money, but honor.
 As these competitions became more popular so did this new style of music.
 It spread to Johannesburg, one of the largest South African cities.
 Mbube is a precursor to the more currently popular African choral genres mbaqanga and iscathamiya.
 Since the formation of Ladysmith Black Mambazo, the mbube has fallen out of style in favor of isicathamiya, which is a softer, lighter genre.